 The Earlham transcript along with the Waseda transcript is mailed from the Japan Study office at Earlham in late September or early October.
 Students who need verification of program completion or who have questions regarding the transcripts should contact Japan Study.

 Before departing for Japan, students will take the J-CAT placement test, which ranks their Japanese language ability on a scale from 1 to 8.
 Students Level 5 and below must enroll in 6 credits of language courses each semester.
 Students who score at Level 6 are only required to take 3 credits of Japanese language, and those scoring Level 7 or above are exempt from taking Japanese.

 Enrollment in 8 credit hours of SILS lecture courses at the intermediate or advanced level is required for students taking 6 credits of Japanese.
 Additional SILS credits are required for students who test out of Japanese.
 Students have the option of taking up to an additional 6 credits, in either SILS courses, CJL courses, or an additional foreign language (Spanish, Korean, Chinese, etc.).
 Typical course-loads consist of 6 credit hours of Japanese Language per semester and 12 elective course credit hours.

 Students are encouraged to search for current and previous syllabi on Waseda's Syllabus Search to obtain more details on courses.

-- For Course Category, students are encouraged to choose Advanced or Intermediate courses.
+For Course Category, students must choose Advanced or Intermediate courses.
 Seminar courses are not allowed for Japan Study students.